Blair Tunevitsch

 Blair Tunevitsch (born 28 September 1985) is an Australian former lightweight rower – a five time national champion and world champion.
 He won a gold medal at the 2011 World Rowing Championships in Bled with the lightweight men's eight.

 Club and state rowing

 Raised in Tasmania, Tunevitsch's senior club rowing was from the Tamar Rowing Club in Launceston.
 Much of his state and international career was in boats with his Tamar teammate Alister Foot.

 From 2007 to 2013 Tunevitsch was selected to represent Tasmania in the men's lightweight four contesting the Penrith Cup at the Interstate Regatta within the Australian Rowing Championships.
-He was in the victorious Tasmanian fours of 2010, 2011 & 2012.
+He was in the victorious Tasmanian fours of 2010, 2011 and 2012.

 In 2009 and 2010 in Tamar colours and rowing in composite Tasmanian crews, Tunevitsch won the national lightweight eight championship title at the Australian Rowing Championships.